 3rd: Hold hands and traveling rules.

 This is the most difficult and takes a longer time.
 Because kids are kids, they are still at the stage of managing their emotions and behavior.
 They do not have a sense of danger, especially for Xin He.
 When I started instructing them by asking them to hold on to the stroller wherever we go, it’s pretty difficult as Xin He tends to let go whenever she saw something interesting to her.

 It took her some time and lots of scolding from me to get her to understand the danger and consequences.
 Sometimes, showing her videos or pictures of accidents does help too.
 When we encounter a narrow walkway or need to go up the bus and gantry, I will tell them to hold hands and walk in front of me.
 This one is tricky when they fight or not happy with each other on that day.

 “Let’s go and hold on to the stroller”

 “Hold hands and walk in front”

-Travelling has always been the toughest part of all because travelling takes time, and with limited moving space, kids get restless easily.
+Traveling has always been the toughest part of all because traveling takes time, and with limited moving space, kids get restless easily.
 Very often, I have to keep asking them to sit down, don’t keep changing seats, stop holding the bar, stop raising their voice, don’t quarrel etc.

-In the rare occasion, they will sit properly to chit chat, read books or do some colouring.
+In rare occasions, they will sit properly to chit-chat, read books or do some coloring.

 Gone were the days that I needed to rush to get out of the house and yet, the kids were not prepared or taking their own ‘sweet’ time’, making me so stressed up while preparing everything.